 Terence Keel uncovers the persistent links between pre-modern Christian thought and contemporary scientific perceptions of human difference.
 He argues that, instead of a rupture between religion and modern biology on the question of human origins, modern scientific theories of race are, in fact, an extension of Christian intellectual history.”

-Stamped From the Beginning: The Definitive History of Racist Ideas in America by Kendi, Ibram X
+Stamped From the Beginning: The Definitive History of Racist Ideas in America by Kendi, Ibram X. (Also, Stamped by Jason Reynolds andKendi geared towards middle and high school students)

 Takes readers on a journey from the beginnings of American colonization to the present